-B.1.1.3 Starting an application (DKM)
+B.5.4 Starting an application

 The procedure for starting an application on VxWorks depends on whether downloadable kernel modules (DKM) or real-time processes (RTP) are used.
+The following instructions assume that the target system is configured for disk or remote file system access.
+It is also possible to link the application to a kernel image; see Appendix B.5.4.3.